Cammell Laird: Second rebirth as Cammell Laird Shiprepair

 In January 2010, it was announced that Lairds had received a £44m order for the flight decks of the Royal Navy's new aircraft carrier HMS Queen Elizabeth.

 In May 2012, it was announced that complete shipbuilding was set to return to the yard with the awarding of preferred bidder status for two new car ferries for Dunoon-based operator, Western Ferries.
 Construction of MV Sound of Seil and MV Sound of Soay began in October 2012.

 In April 2014, the government authorised procurement of a Royal Research Ship for the British Antarctic Survey, at an estimated cost of £200 million.
 Cammell Laird won the construction contract in 2015.
 The vessel, named RRS Sir David Attenborough began sea trials in 2020; she took her maiden voyage to Antarctica in November 2021.

 It was announced in October 2017 that Cammell Laird had struck a 'teaming agreement' with BAE Systems to bid for Ministry of Defence contracts to build the Royal Navy's Type 31e frigates.

 In 2018, Red Funnel chose the shipyard to construct a £10m cargo ferry, MV Red Kestrel.
 Construction of the ferry began with a formal keel laying ceremony on 31 May and the vessel entered service a year later.

 In October 2018 it was announced that the yard had won 'Lot 3' of an MOD contract to maintain the four new Tide class of tankers for the RFA in a deal worth an estimated £262m.
-A new contract worth £357m was also announced that would see Cammell Laird continue to maintain the nine RFA ships it currently supports.
+A new contract worth £357m was also announced that would see Cammell Laird continue to maintain the five RFA ships it currently supports.

+The yard was named as part of a consortium to build the Royal Navy's new Type 26 Frigate in September 2023.
+BAE Systems are the primary contractor, but Cammell Laird will be used to build sections of HMS Birmingham.

 In popular culture

-The shipyard is referenced in Jules Verne's novel Twenty Thousand Leagues Under the Seas as "Laird's of Liverpool".
-Verne visited Birkenhead in 1859 and 1867 and states in the story that some of the iron plates for the Nautilus were made there.
+The shipyard is referenced in Jules Verne's novel Twenty Thousand Leagues Under the Seas as "Laird's of Liverpool". (though it is located in Birkenhead, not Liverpool) Verne visited Birkenhead in 1859 and 1867 and states in the story that some of the iron plates for the Nautilus were made there.

 Birkenhead band Half Man Half Biscuit's ninth album is called Cammell Laird Social Club.

+The modern sea shanty Roll, Alabama, Roll describes the life of "The Alabama" from being "laid in the yard of Jonathan Laird" to her sinking.